diehlpk/diehlpk.github.io/cv/index.md

 1. An overview for coupling finite elements with peridynamics
 1. A Fracture Multiscale Model for Peridyanmic enrichment within the partition of unity method: Part I, (submitted), [Preprint](https://arxiv.org/abs/2108.02336)
 1. State-based Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
-1. The Peridigm Meshfree Peridynamics Code
+1. The Peridigm Meshfree Peridynamics Code, (submitted)
 1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes

 * Computer Science

 1. Quantifying Overheads in Charm++ and HPX using Task Bench, (submitted)
 1. Distributed, combined CPU and GPU profiling within HPX using APEX
-1. Evaluating and Improving Shared Memory Performance of HPX and OpenMP using Task Bench, (submitted)
+1. From Task-Based GPU Work Aggregation to Stellar Mergers: Turning Fine-Grained CPU Tasks into Portable GPU Kernels, (submitted)

 ###### Books edited